-Arsenal Women v Liverpool Women
+Liverpool win at Arsenal in front of record crowd

 Booking

-Emma Koivisto (Liverpool Women) is shown the yellow card for a bad foul.
+Ceri Holland (Liverpool Women) is shown the yellow card.

 Post update